 OTT

 More and more viewers are engaging with over-the-top (OTT) media services as a way to consume information.
-OTT goes beyond broadcasts, with 40% of viewers using a steaming device as a primary source for watching weather via TV according to Magid.
-It’s crucial to have a weather alert system that can convey emergency alert information through OTT channels.
+According to Magid, OTT goes beyond broadcasts, with 40% of viewers using a streaming device as a primary source for watching the weather via TV.
+It’s crucial to have a disaster alert system that can convey emergency alert information through OTT channels.

 9 features to look for in emergency alert software